LeGeRyChEeSe/Eva_bot/README.md

 <p align="center">
 This is the unofficial original Discord Bot of <a href="https://www.eva.gg/">EVA</a>.
 It's made for getting stats and previous games from a Player in one command easily.
-There is also more features like geting booking sessions, and a custom players ranking.
-Since this project is been published, feel free to give your help to this project if you want, there is many issues actually that I cannot fix yet !
+There is also more features like getting booking sessions, and a custom players ranking.
+Since this project has been published, feel free to give your help to this project if you want, there is many issues actually that I cannot fix yet !
 Knowns issues are mentionned below.
 <p align="center">

 ## Table of Contents